-For the purposes of distribution of dividends to shareholders the financial results are subject to an adjustment according to point 5.14 of the accounting policy.
+For the purpose of dividend distribution the financial results are converted in accordance with Section 5.14 of the accounting policies.

-31. Transactions with related parties
+33. Transactions with related parties

-The Company's related parties are the Company's shareholders, the key management personnel and other related parties which are described bellow.
+The Company's related parties are the Company's shareholders, the key management personnel and other related parties which are described below.

 Unless otherwise stated, the transactions with related parties are carried out under no special conditions.
 They have neither received nor have given any guarantees.